sara-nl/clouddocs/bootcamp-20181102/partA.markdown

 Working with the HPC Cloud service mostly revolves around building and destroying VMs.
 This section will teach how to build a VM running Linux with the following steps:

-* Import a SURFsara pre-made `image` with a Linux operating system installed.
+* Import a SURFsara pre-made `appliance` with a Linux operating system installed.
 * Review the VM attributes defined in the `template`.
 * Instantiate the `template` to run your first VM.
 * Access your VM and gracefully shut it down.